melaniedaniel7/Conducting-a-security-audit/Scenario.md

 # Scenario

-Disclaimer: This scenario was provided to me by Coursera as part of the Google cybersecurity professional certificate program and part of their portfolio activity.
+Disclaimer: This project was created as part of my learning journey through the Google Professional Cybersecurity Certificate offered on Coursera.
+Some activities and content within this project were provided by the course as part of my coursework.
+All credit for such content belongs to Google and Coursera, and I acknowledge their role in supporting the completion of this project.

 <img src="https://media.giphy.com/media/TZ539qBmtzNFFgAwly/giphy.gif?cid=ecf05e47zn96slrl3ux9t3hpu2pre19pj7aeba4p9kk7jwrc&ep=v1_gifs_search&rid=giphy.gif&ct=g" width="300" />